Whitireia Park: Pre-European history

-Polynesian explorer Kupe is believed to have landed just south of Titahi Bay at Komangarautawhiri.
+Polynesian explorer Kupe is believed to have landed just south of Tītahi Bay at Komangarautawhiri.
 According to oral history, his canoe floated away on the outgoing tide and then returned to shore on an incoming tide.
 The anchor stone of Kupe's canoe is believed to have remained in Onehunga Bay for centuries and was respected by Māori tribes.
 During the 1840s, British troops drowned after breaking chips off the stone, and some Māori believed it was punishment for sacrilege.
 The stone is now stored at Museum of New Zealand Te Papa Tongarewa, but there is a monument at the Onehunga Bay carpark.

 Before European settlement, Māori fished the waters for kina, pāua and kuku.

 Ngāti Toa conquered the area in the mid-1820s under the leadership of Te Rauparaha, partly due to its strategic position near early European trading ports.
 The headland had sparse vegetation, and the population lived on a diet of seafood, bracken ferns and kumara, and their kumara-growing terraces are still visible above the headland cliffs.
 An archaeological survey by the Department of Conservation suggests Māori occupation continued until 1840s.

+Gift of land

+In 1847–48, Ngāti Toa arranged a gift of approximately 500 acres at Whitireia to the Bishop of New Zealand, George Selwyn, via an intermediary Octavius Hadfield (subsequently the Bishop of Wellington from 1870).
+The background to the gift was that Ngāti Toa sought to have the Anglican Church establish a school for their children on the land.
+At the time, Māori land could only be acquired by the Crown, so the land was gifted initially to the Governor, who then granted it to the Bishop under a trust (the Porirua Trust).
+The trust was not executed for a further thirty years.
+The terms of the trust included that the church would establish a college.
+When it became clear that a college was not going to be constructed, Ngāti Toa unsuccessfully sought return of the land in court.
+In 1877, the Supreme Court heard a case Wi Parata v Bishop of Wellington where Wiremu Parata, a Māori chief and politician, claimed a breach of contract and a breach of the Treaty of Waitangi.
+The claim was unsuccessful, with the Chief Justice James Prendergast declaring on 17 October 1877 that the treaty was 'worthless' and a 'simple nullity'.
+This case had a major influence on decisions on Treaty of Waitangi issues for many decades.
+The land was vested in the Porirua College Trust Board in the early 1900s, enabling the land to be sold.